rse-verification/saida/README.md

 * Partial support for arrays and stack pointers.
 * Heap pointers are generally supported (but bugs exist in some cases in the translation to ACSL).
 * Does not support inference of contracts for functions with local static variables.
-* In the ACSL contract, only ensures and requires clauses over C expressions are support, with the exception of certain uses of quantification: universal quantification is supported in the post-conditions, and existential quantification in the pre-condition.
+* In the ACSL contract, only ensures, requires, and supported behavior-assumes clauses over C expressions are supported, with the exception of certain uses of quantification: universal quantification is supported in the post-conditions, and existential quantification in the pre-condition.
 Other types of ACSL built-in or user defined constructs, such as logical functions and predicates, are not supported.
+* Function behaviors with supported C-expression clauses are translated by keeping the default precondition as a harness assumption and guarding each named behavior's postconditions with its pre-state `assumes` and `requires`.
+Behavior-specific `assigns`, `complete`, and `disjoint` clauses are not translated.

 Aside from the limitations listed above, many more limitations/bugs expected to exist.